Preimplantation factor: Neurogenic and anti-apoptotic effects

 In the prenatal environment, PIF has neuroprotective impacts.
-It protects the growing fetus against neonatal prematurity, preventing the foetus from being delivered before adequate neural development has taken place.
+It protects the growing fetus against neonatal prematurity, preventing the fetus from being delivered before adequate neural development has taken place.
 The neurogenic effects of PIF are not isolated to the prenatal environment; in fact PIF is thought to have impacts throughout life.
 In adult models, PIF has multiple neurogenic effects: it promotes the growth of neurons and reduces neuroinflammation.
 It is thought to have these impacts by modulating signalling through the ubiquitous protein kinase A and protein kinase C intracellular signalling pathways.
 PIF also inhibits microRNA let-7, a sequence that is highly upregulated in the central nervous system.
 The Let-7 system has been associated with cell death in neurons, and PIF is known to inhibit this process from occurring.
 In rats that were induced to have a hypoxic-ischemic brain injury, PIF was able to promote neuron growth, reduced detrimental responses by neuroglia and was able to generate a significant cerebral cortex volume, suggesting it could rescue rats from side effects of brain damage.

 PIF also has a series of anti-apoptotic impacts in human extravillous trophoblasts, mediated by the TP53 gene.
 Apoptosis is a controlled cell death process that must not occur if a cell is to proliferate.
 PIF has specific anti-apoptotic impacts by reducing the phosphorylation of the p53 protein at the serine-15 residue.
 Without phosphorylation p53 is unstable and undergoes ubiquitylation, signalling the trophoblast and endometrial cells to degrade it in proteasomes and attenuating downstream apoptotic effects.
 PIF, in particular, has been correlated with increasing the expression of anti-apoptotic effector BCL2 and decreasing the expression of pro-apoptotic effector BAX.
 BCL2, which is upregulated by PIF, ensures that cytochrome c remains within the inner mitochondrial membrane and hence does not trigger the production of an apoptosome in the cell cytosol.
 BAX, which is downregulated by PIF, produces transmembrane transport channels that liberate cytochrome c, triggering apoptosis.
 Collectively, these biochemical effects show that PIF signals against the internal mechanisms of apoptosis in extravillous trophoblast cells, allowing them to proliferate before they implant into the uterine wall.